belohoub/UBsync/README.md

 For translation instructions please read this page from the [docs](https://docs.ubports.com/en/latest/contribute/translations.html).

 In short, this app currently does not use a translation service.
-So you will need to either create or edit the *.po* file for your language and commit this new/changed *.po* file as a PR.
+So you will need to either create or edit the *.po* file for your language and commit this new/changed *.po* file as a pull request.

 ### Documentation